ClimTip

 The outcomes of ClimTip will include enhanced scientific understanding of tipping points, improved Earth system models, early warning systems for major tipping elements, mitigation and adaptation strategies, and increased public awareness of the risks associated with tipping points.
 Specifically, in the Sahel region, the project aims to contribute to strategies for mitigating the impacts of climate change, enhancing resilience, and improving socioeconomic outcomes for vulnerable communities.

-This work was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10093440] and by the European Union [Grant Agreement Number: 101137601]
+This work is funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10093440] and by the European Union [Grant Agreement Number: 101137601]